ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 ## 4. Effect and Interactions

 The tension between large-scale industrial users of Haskell who desire stability and predictability and GHC's traditional role as a venue for language experiments is very real.
 This system addresses some of the industrial concern by providing clear communication to users that sets realistic expectations for language extensions.
-By providing users with an explicit way to indicate their own tolerances for legacy, experimental, and deprecated features, this proposal aims to ease the tension in a way that requires as little as possible additional investment on the part of the GHC team.
+By providing users with an explicit way to indicate their own tolerances for legacy, unstable, and deprecated features, this proposal aims to ease the tension in a way that requires as little as possible additional investment on the part of the GHC team.

 The primary interaction that we anticipate from this change is with existing warning flags and build configurations.
 Because this proposal does not change the semantics of any programs, we expect that it will not be a major disturbance.